-To me, a rich, flavorful, velvety gravy is the key to a great Thanksgiving dinner.
+To me, a rich, velvety gravy is the key to a great Thanksgiving dinner.
 That, and homemade stuffing.

 Thanksgiving dinners can be stressful because there are so many dishes to make, keep warm and serve at the same time.
+In fact, here are some great strategies for keeping foods warm for dinner parties.

 Years ago, I decided to take some pressure off and make the gravy ahead of time instead of fussing at the last minute with turkey drippings, deglazing etc while my counters were full and I had to deal with a giant turkey.
 I also make my stuffing and fresh cranberry-orange relish the day before as well.